t-mart/cf-dyn-dns/README.md

 ## Running as a systemd service

-1. Update the `cf-dyn-dns.service` as necessary, especially the environment variables.

-2. Add the service and timer files to the systemd directory:
+1. Add the service and timer files to the systemd directory:

    ```bash
    sudo cp cf-dyn-dns.service /etc/systemd/system/
    sudo cp cf-dyn-dns.timer /etc/systemd/system/
    ```

+2. Update the `cf-dyn-dns.service` file as necessary, especially the environment variables.

 3. Enable and start the service: